omeka/Documentation/source/Reference/libraries/globals/add_file_fallback_image.rst

 .. include:: /Reference/libraries/globals/summary/add_file_fallback_image.rst

-.. php:function:: add_file_fallback_image(string $mimeType, string $image)
+.. php:function:: add_file_fallback_image($mimeType, $image)

     Add a fallback image for files of the given mime type or type family.

-    The fallback is used when there are no generated derivative images and oneis requested (for example, by a call to file_image()).
+    The fallback is used when there are no generated derivative images and one is requested (for example, by a call to file_image()).

+    :type $mimeType: string
-    :param string $mimeType: The mime type this fallback is for, or the mime "prefix" it is for (video, audio, etc.)
+    :param $mimeType: The mime type this fallback is for, or the mime "prefix" it is for (video, audio, etc.)
+    :type $image: string
-    :param string $image: The name of the image to use, as would be passed to img()
+    :param $image: The name of the image to use, as would be passed to img()

 *****
 Usage